SHROUDSOURAV/AI-Honeypot/README.md

-# AI-Honeypot
+## Tool Description
-Used cowrie honeypot to capture malicious commands targetting SSH and Telnet services and using those commands to create a dataset for AI for classification.
+Used cowrie honeypot to capture malicious commands targeting SSH and Telnet services and using those commands to create a dataset for AI for classification.